skx/maildir-tools/README.md

 ## `maildir-utils maildirs`

-This will output a list of maildir directories, by default showing the complete path.
-You can add `-short` to view only the name of the maildir itself
+This will output a list of maildir directories, by default showing the complete path of each maildir which was found.

 ```
-$ maildir-utils maildirs | grep debian-packages
+$ maildir-utils maildirs --format '${name}' | grep debian-packages
 /home/skx/Maildir/debian-packages
 /home/skx/Maildir/debian-packages-Pkg-javascript-devel
 /home/skx/Maildir/debian-packages-aatv